 Tall Tales of My Fishing Family

 As I mentioned at the outset, yesterday was my Dad’s birthday and he loves to fish.
 Like Lady Mary, I am the eldest sibbling in our family and very much a Daddy’s girl.
-He is my hero and I was lucky enough to marry a man who has the same great qualities.
+He is my hero and I was blessed to marry Lord D, who has the same great qualities.
 Dad made me the “Fisher Girl” I am today.
-Each summer I join him and my two brothers on an annual pilgrimage to the far northern coast of beautiful British Columbia to fish for Spring (King) Salmon on the Ocean.
+Each summer I join him and my two brothers on an annual pilgrimage to the far northern coast of beautiful British Columbia to fish for Spring (King) Salmon on the ocean.
 It is always an amazing experience: it is often cold and wet, but even if we don’t catch fish there are always eagles, seals and whales to be seen.

 Here is a video of my Dad catching a 26 pound Spring Salmon at our last trip.
 We were experiencing 4 foot swells that morning, so it was helpful to have my brother’s support on the slippery back deck.
 I was smart and was inside filming.
 Happy Birthday, Dad.
 I hope you land more big ones again this year.